Here are 9 cold calling techniques that are easy to implement and can help you to immediately improve your results.

 5. Disqualify the prospect

 One of the best is one of the most counter-intuitive.
 Our instinct is to push forward by talking about how well we fit with what the prospect needs.
-But to do the exact opposite at certain times by disqualifying the prospect can have really great benefits.
+However, doing the exact opposite at certain times by disqualifying the prospect can have really great benefits.

 When you disqualify, you essentially doubt that it makes sense to continue.
 The reason that this is great is that it helps to decrease the prospect’s guardedness.
 Here are some examples to use early in a cold call: